-Highly effective parents and teachers use similar means in order to positively influence children as they all at once capture kids’ hearts, hopes, minds, and manners.
-This whole-child approach progressively increases a child’s cooperation and courtesy, confidence and contribution, creativity and contentment, as well as their comprehension and capabilities.
+Highly-effective parents and teachers each use these four essential approaches in order to positively influence children as they all at once capture kids’ hearts, hopes, minds, and manners.
+This focus upon the whole child progressively increases a child’s cooperation and courtesy, confidence and contribution, creativity and contentment, as well as their comprehension and capabilities.

 As a result, these savvy, successful parents and teachers can easily explain how they interact with kids precisely because they are always so intentional with what they say and do around children.
 These adults are routinely proactive, self-reflective, and consciously refining the art of both nurturing and educating children.
 They take their responsibility to children seriously and enthusiastically.

 Commitment Expects and Accepts Both the Happy and the Hard Times

 Of course, responsibility requires real commitment.
 Without reliability, adult responsibility loses much of its powerful influence to comfort and to command respect.

 Whether it pertains to parenting, marriage, friendship, or teaching, commitment means that from the very beginning you freely entered into a relationship knowing full well—nay, expecting—there would be tribulations, trials, and temptations that would at times lure you away from your obligation to this bond.

 As far as parenting, you entered this commitment with your eyes wide open because you were well aware of the hardships and hankerings that would inevitably come along.
 You even knew that these seductive temptations to just give up or give in can cause even the strongest of parents to question or falter.

 Of course, what you also knew and what ultimately enticed you enter this compact with another human being was that there would be enough joy, belonging, and adventure shared between you and your child to see you both through the occasional tough times.